Booritas/DICOMANONYMIZER/README.md

 - outputData (void*): a buffer for the output data after anomyzation.
 - outputLength (size_t): length of the buffer for output data.
 - tracingLevel (int): integet 0,1,2 that defines a tracing level (output to console);
+- - 0: No information.
+- - 1: Function calls only.
+- - 2: Detailed information.

 File wrap.js contains a wrapper function (anonymizeFile) for calling of the function from javascript.
 ### printTags